 Most paint dries to the touch in 1-2 hours at 20°C temperatures.
 You need to wait 4-8 hours between coats of water-based paint and longer for oil-based types.
 Complete hardening can take up to two weeks.

-Choosing the Right Masonry Paint Finish
+Picking the Perfect Masonry Paint Finish

 The finish you choose affects both how your painted walls look and how long the paint lasts.
 Different sheen levels are suitable for different situations.

-Matte Finish
+Matte Finish to Hide Imperfections

 Matte paint creates a non-reflective surface that hides wall imperfections well.
 This finish covers up cracks, rough spots, or uneven textures that might show with shinier options.
 The only downside is that matte surfaces attract dirt more easily, making cleaning challenging.

-Satin Finish
+Satin Finish for a Subtle Sheen

 A satin finishes provide a gentle glow that makes cleaning simple.
 This moderate shine level resists dirt buildup while still helping to disguise most surface flaws on your masonry.
 The protective qualities also mean your paint job will handle weather exposure better than completely flat finishes.